0xpranay/solidity-notes/General Notes.md

 ##### Magic?
 No, it's C3 Linearization :

 - Solidity uses C3 linearization to resolve **the diamond inheritance problem**.
 It **serializes the diamond shape into a linear line**.
-The order of inheritance is **still conserved**, but **sibling parents are placed next to each other, based on who was called first.**.
+The order of inheritance is **still conserved**, but **sibling parents are placed next to each other, based on who was called first.**

 - ```
     	Granny															Granny